-Introducing Super App: a New Approach to All-in-One Experience
+Introducing Super App: a Better Approach to All-in-One Experience

 What is a Super App?